via-justa/admiral/README.md

 ## Admiral main features:
 ### Inventory feature
 - Creation and Edit of hosts and groups in JSON structure using your favorite editor
+- Creation of hosts in one command for use with CI/CD pipelines
 - Bulk import hosts/groups / child-groups from JSON file
+- Bulk enable/disable of hosts/monitoring in one command (none interactive)
 - Command-line edit and delete of hosts, groups, and their relationships
 - Create a new host/group from an existing one (copy) to save time and need for configuration
 - Setting default common configurations for new hosts/groups